 Vanuatu Country Report

 The poor state of the country's transport infrastructure remains a key operational constraint.
-Corruption is an enduring problem, and there is a significant risk of donor aid being subject to mismanagement.
+Corruption is an enduring problem, and there is an ongoing risk of donor aid being subject to mismanagement.
 Political influence within the oversized bureaucracy, for example, in the distribution of diplomatic passports or the allocation of land leases, is a recurrent issue.
 Nonetheless, in June 2018 the Financial Action Task Force (FATF) assessed that Vanuatu has made enough progress in its anti-money-laundering regulations to be removed from the FATF "grey list".
 Vanuatu's workforce is largely engaged in subsistence agriculture; union activity is permitted but rare in practice.
 Natural disasters are also an occasional occurrence and can cause major damage to infrastructure.

-The risk of interstate war will remain very low with Vanuatu having good relations with its neighbours.
+Vanuatu maintains good relations with its neighbours.
 Rivalries within the police force continue to undermine its effectiveness but are unlikely to threaten state stability.
 There is a small risk of tribal violence.